Bobby Wade

-Robert Louis Wade, Jr. (born February 26, 1981) is a former American football wide receiver.
-He was drafted by the Chicago Bears in the fifth round of the 2003 NFL Draft.
-He played college football at Arizona.

-Wade also played for the Tennessee Titans, Minnesota Vikings, Kansas City Chiefs and Washington Redskins.
+Robert Louis Wade Jr. (born February 26, 1981) is an American former professional football wide receiver who is the current wide receivers coach for the Arizona Wildcats.
+Wade played college for the Arizona Wildcats as a wide receiver from 1999 to 2002.
+Wade also played for the Chicago Bears, Tennessee Titans, Minnesota Vikings, and Kansas City Chiefs in the NFL.

-Early years
+Early life

 Wade attended Desert Vista High School in Phoenix, Arizona and was an all star Athlete student letterwinner in football, track & field, soccer and basketball.
 As a senior, he was the USA Today High School Football Player of the Year for Offense and Defense and he helped lead his team to the Class 5A State Championship.
 In track & field, he won the Class 5A triple jump title as a senior.